ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ```func
 var bound = (now() << 32); ;; bitwise left shift operation
 ```

+As a result 32 bits are added to the number on the right side.
+This means that **existing values are moved 32 bits to the left**.
+For example, let’s consider the number 3 and translate it into a binary form with a result of 11.
+Applying the `3 << 2` operation, 11 is moved 2 bit places.
+This means that two bits are added to the right of the string.
+In the end, we have 1100, which is 12.

 As a result, 32 bits are added to the number on the right side.
 This means **existing values are shifted 32 bits to the left**.
 For example, let’s take the number `3` and convert it to binary, resulting in `11`.
 Applying the `3 << 2` operation shifts `11` two bit positions to the left, adding two `0`s to the right.
 This gives us `1100`, which equals `12`.